 Reviews and ratings in the retail industry reflect opinions that aren’t so closely tied to the poster’s reputation, which adds an element credibility.
 An exception is with influencers or other reviewers who have received products or services at no cost for marketing purposes.
 Review sites like Sephora have added options for customers to reveal this fact in order to assess the review with that in mind.

 Reviews come at such an early touchpoint in the customer journey that it’s critical to understand what’s happening in your reviews.
+Otherwise, bad customer experience management can lead your brand down a less-than-ideal path.
 That’s where sentiment analysis comes in.

 The stories that customers tell create a more personal connection between storyteller and reader.
 That human connection is persuasive in a different way than the persuasion of marketing and branding language.

 Sentiment analysis brings a level of emotional understanding into your customer insights, like root causes of negative reviews and user-generated content.
 Let’s take a look at a little case study to demonstrate how sentiment analysis works.

 From analyzing millions of reviews and survey results, Proven Skin Care created their groundbreaking Skin Genome Project database, which is how the company tailors its product recommendations to customers’ unique needs.
 Data leads the brand and its marketing.

 Branded as a holistic and scientific skin care company that looks at a customer’s lifestyle, environment, and genetics to formulate a unique skin care regimen for them, Proven Skin Care puts customers both at the center of its brand and at the center of the data it uses.
 Their product reviews reflect customer satisfaction and loyalty on a strikingly personal level, where customers write detailed reviews that share their own stories and express a strong emotional connection to the brand.